 There will be potential for interchanges to deliver mixed-use, walkable, cycle-friendly centres and neighbourhoods.
 As service frequencies and travel times are improved, there is a need for Councils to consider local conditions through placebased planning that provides for centres around interchanges to grow and evolve over time.

 Local centres also have an important role in providing local employment.
 Approximately 200 local centres include a supermarket with floor space greater than 1,000 square metres.
 These centres account for close to 18 per cent of all of Greater Sydney's jobs (refer to Figure 13).
 The mapped local centres in Figure 13 are not an exhaustive list as there are many local centres without a supermarket that provide essential local functions, access to goods and services, social or community infrastructure or transport interchanges.
 Rural towns and villages also provide essential goods and services and are an important focus for the local community.

 Principles for local centres

 As part of the exhibition of the revised draft district plans, a number of councils recommended additions to the centres identified in Figure 13.
 As the management of local centres is predominantly led by councils the resolution of which local centres are important to each council will need to be assessed as part of their preparation of local strategic planning statements and local environmental plans.
 Councils will need to consider which centres:

 - will be appropriate to accommodate additional housing as part of their housing strategy

 - will need to grow to provide for the required goods and services of the community

 - may also need to grow to deliver other roles for the community, such as recreation, cultural, arts and community hubs.

-This hierarchy of local, strategic and metropolitan clusters (including transport interchanges) should be informed by an evidence-based assessment of local and District-wide housing, employment, retail, commercial services and infrastructure demand.
+This hierarchy of local, strategic and metropolitan centres (including transport interchanges) should be informed by an evidence-based assessment of local and district-wide housing, employment, retail, commercial services and infrastructure demand.